U.S. DEPARTMENT OF STATE

 NOTICE OF FUNDING OPPORTUNITY / SMALL GRANTS PROGRAM

 Funding Opportunity Title: U.S. Embassy Paramaribo PAS Annual Program Statement

-Deadline for Applications: Rolling Basis on Quarterly Review—Refer to Section V
+Deadline for Applications: Rolling Review—Refer to Section V

 CFDA Number: 19.040 – Public Diplomacy Programs

 Federal Agency Contact: Public Affairs Section, U.S. Embassy Paramaribo